& John Stuart Mill

 Bentham is remembered as the father of Utilitarianism, promoting `the greatest happiness of the greatest number'.
-Based on this doctrine, he was an outspoken advocate of law reform, and wrote about issues ranging from prison reform, religion, poor relief, international law, and animal welfare to universal suffrage and the decriminalisation of homosexuality.
+Based on this doctrine, he supported:

-head.
-Bentham requested that his body be preserved in this way in his will
+1832, Bentham requested in his will that his body be preserved

 * * *